-Thoroughfares not only provide the framework for public and private spaces in each individual block; they themselves are public open spaces, essential for movement within the community by foot and vehicle.
-Each thoroughfare is defined by its capacity and character.
-"Capacity" is the number of vehicles that can move safely through a segment of thoroughfare within a given time period.
+Thoroughfares not only provide the framework for public and private spaces in each individual block; they themselves are public open spaces, essential for move-afely through a segment of thoroughfare within a given time period.
 Capacity is dependent on number of travel lanes and their width, provisions for on-street parking, center line radius, curb radius, and elevation of the pavement.
 "Character" is the suitability of the thoroughfare as a setting for pedestrian activities and as a location for a variety of building types.
 Character is dependent on the frontage types and building functions associated with a given thoroughfare.
 The buildings and the thoroughfare are directly related to their location within the Transect.
 The color-coded thoroughfare chart below corresponds to the preceding Thoroughfare Plan.
 The following pages include brief descriptions of each of the thoroughfare types, as well as scaled diagrams of each individual section.
 The final portion of the Thoroughfare Standards are the general guidelines and principles for the vehicular, pedestrian, and parking networks.